 But the most important element is often the need of modern people for mental relaxation.
 When we enter through the front door, we want to forget the eternal everyday routine with all the stress and want turn to our family like on holiday.

-Just as we leave our worries behind us making a journey – when we add new cities and landscapes, colors and crafts, people and provinces to our mind – we also want that similar feeling of relaxation in the short term safe haven of our home.
+Just as we leave our worries behind us making a journey – when we add new cities and landscapes, colours and crafts, people and provinces to our mind – we also want that similar feeling of relaxation in the short term safe haven of our home.

-This is the heart of CROSS-CULTURAL INTERIOR DESIGN by INDOOR+Architecture.
+This is the heart of CROSS-CULTURAL INTERIOR DESIGN by INDOOR Architecture.

 We achieve this by using the human competence of association.
-These may be saturated colors that remind us of a special place, a translucent ceramic, a magnificent fabric, an expressive pattern or something as simple as the surface of bast, silk or gloss lacquer.
+These may be saturated colours that remind us of a special place, a translucent ceramic, a magnificent fabric, an expressive pattern or something as simple as the surface of bast, silk or gloss lacquer.

 The many opportunities for interior design provide opportunities for associative distractions, opportunities to connect to another culture, another time or another place.

-This may be the easy enthusiasm for shades, tints or surface materials, such as in the pale green glaze pottery from Thailand or Morocco zelliges-tiles with their traditional pattern of a Maghreb Hammam, one of the magnificently tiled baths.
+This may be the easy enthusiasm for shades, tints or surface materials, such as in the pale green glazed pottery from Thailand or Morocco zelliges-tiles with their traditional pattern of a Maghreb Hammam, one of the magnificently tiled baths.

 For example Japan lessons in symmetry and orderly way of life or of the airy dwellings of Indonesia suggesting an idea how open spaces, terraces and porches can be used.
 Or Indian ideas about light and color, or from the lofts in Manhattan, the concept of large, overlapping areas.